omarx11/chatin-v2/README.md

 ## 🤍 Support me

-Your support will help me improve this project, and pay my API bills, and it will help me also keep this App running at its best, Thank you anyway for visiting my GitHub repo 💖
+Your assistance is invaluable in enhancing and maintaining this project.
+Your support contributes to covering API costs and ensures the continued optimal performance of this app.
+Thank you sincerely for visiting my GitHub repository 💖.

 [Sponsoring on GitHub](https://github.com/sponsors/omarx11)